Wirestock/ses-email-receiving-pipeline-cdk-app/README.md

-# Welcome to your CDK TypeScript project
+# An AWS SES Email-Receiving pipeline in AWS CDK

-This is a blank project for CDK development with TypeScript.
+This is a CDK project of AWS SES email-receiving pipeline developed with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.